 Cooking oil will burn slowly for a long amount of time.
 The cooking oil lamp making process is both quick and simple:

 Cooking oil can also easily be used to clean firearms and firearms magazines in place of commercially manufactured gun oil products.
 Use the oil sparingly so it does not drip all over the weapon and make a big mess on your gun cleaning mat.

 Drizzle a little bit of cooking oil onto bird seed to give the birds a nutrient burst and more fat in their diet to help them get through a long cold winter and the early spring when food is scarce.

-There are many ways cooking oil can be used as an aid in starting a fire starting.
+Cooking oil is flammable and there are many ways it can be used to start a fire.
 To help damp wood catch when building a fire, pour some cooking oil onto it.

 You can also dip or store your firestarters in a light amount of cooking to help them light more quickly.

 Lightly coat knives and metal tools with cooking oil before storing them in between use to help protect them from the elements that cause rust.

 Use a thin coating of cooking oil (especially coconut and olive) to make a liquid protective bandage of sorts for minor cuts, scrapes, and burns.
 The oil will help keep debris out of the wound while still letting the skin breathe to heal.